andreasabel/inCode/entry/purely-functional-typed-models-2.md

   + \ldots
 ")

-However, this is a bad way of *implenting* models on time serieses, because nothing is stopping the result of a model from depending on a future value (the value at time
+However, this is a bad way of *implementing* models on time series, because nothing is stopping the result of a model from depending on a future value (the value at time
 ![t = 3](https://latex.codecogs.com/png.latex?t%20%3D%203 "t = 3"), for